Godwinugo/alx-system_engineering-devops/README.md

-creating a script that switches current user
+scripts that prints hello world